 9. Be Prepared for Failure

 Ultimately, being a successful salesperson is all about numbers.
-Some deals are just destined not to close, no matter how hard you try or how many of the aforementioned tactics you employ.
+Some deals are just destined not to close, no matter how hard you try or how many of the tactics we've mentioned you employ.

 If you'd like to learn more about selling skills, why not take a look at how we can help?